A fun packed event in the heart of Falkirk town centre, Falkirk Storytelling Festival takes place in early October.

 The Festival has its roots in storytelling but reaches out to cover music and performance.

-Highlights of this year’s programme include: Scottish author Mary Paulson-Ellis the Times Bestseller and Waterstones Scottish Book of the Year 2017, best-selling author and inspirational speaker Dr David R Hamilton at Trinity Church.
+Highlights of last year’s programme included: Scottish author Mary Paulson-Ellis the Times Bestseller and Waterstones Scottish Book of the Year 2017, best-selling author and inspirational speaker Dr David R Hamilton at Trinity Church.
 Tartan Noir best seller Lin Anderson well-being author plus Rowan Morrison, spiritualist Andrew Lindsey, acclaimed cycling author Alan Brown, the well-known wildlife writer and Scots Magazine columnist Jim Crumley and Steve Finan the journalist and celebrated author of Lifted Over the Turnstiles.

-Falkirk born author Alan Bissett will return to the festival to perform both of his two hit plays ‘The Moira Monologues’ on the Thursday and More Moira Monologues live in Behind The Wall on the Sunday evening.
+Falkirk born author Alan Bissett returned to the festival with his hit play More Moira Monologues live in Behind The Wall.

 A mini showreel of some of the highlights from last year’s event can be viewed here